TALXIS/docs/src/en/developer-guide/applications/solution-components/securityrole.md

 MS Docs: [Business Units Documentation](https://docs.microsoft.com/en-us/power-platform/admin/create-edit-business-units)

 **Useful info:**
-- There is olways one main business unit for an environment.
+- There is always one main business unit for an environment.
 - You cannot remove main business unit.
-- Hierarchy is made by filling Parent Unit lookup.
+- Hierarchy is made by filling Parent Unit lookup field.
 - A **"Business Unit Team"** is generated for every business unit and users with assigned business unit are automatically part of that team.

 ___